aibasel/pyperplan/doc/documentation.md

 argument, the PDDL problem file.

 If you only pass a problem file, Pyperplan will try to guess the domain file from the problem file.
-If the problem file contains a number, Pyperplan will use a filename like `domainNUMBER.pddl` as a domain file candidate.
-If this file does not exist (or the problem name does not contain a number), it just uses `domain.pddl`.
-If this fails, an error will be raised.
+If the problem file's name contains a number, Pyperplan looks in the same directory for a file whose name contains both the word `domain` and that number (this matches domains that ship a separate domain file per problem).
+Otherwise, it falls back to `domain.pddl` in the same directory.
+If no domain file can be found, an error will be raised.

 You can pass a specific domain file by using `pyperplan domainfile problemfile` to call the planner. **Note:** The domain comes before the